"Guma de șters a creionului este mică."

 When I went to school in England and Australia (some sixty five years ago) we used to call the eraser a rubber.
 You only heard the term eraser in American films.
 I suppose that the term has disappeared from use because of some other connotations.
 It was a perfectly good term, because it actually provided two descriptions in one word: the action of rubbing out and the material which was some sort of rubber.

-Still used in Canada when I was a kid (a long time ago).
+"Rubber" was still used in Canada when I was a kid (a long time ago).
 I think it's disappearing in favour of "eraser."